duguyue100/pyaer/README.md

     __NOTE:__ For Windows, consider append `--without-pcre` if the `./configure` doesn't work properly.

-    __Note:__ If you are not compile the SWIG with system Python distribution, it won't link to the custom Python automatically.
+    __NOTE:__ If you are not compile the SWIG with system Python distribution, it won't link to the custom Python automatically.

     You will need to configure `LD_LIBRARY_PATH` for swig running properly.